Frequently asked questions

 Do I need any botanical knowledge to use these guides?

-For most people, no. The ACE method was designed around what you can see and touch in the field — bark texture, fruit shape, bud form, leaf character.
-You learn to ask: does the bark peel in long ribbons? grip in hard plates? shed cleanly to smooth white?
-Where botanical terms do appear (like "operculum" for the bud cap), they're explained in context.
-Some species can still be tricky, but you don't need a science background to get started.
+No. You don't need experience or botanical knowledge.
+The method is designed around what you can see and touch in the field — bark texture along with fruit, bud, and leaf traits.
+You learn to ask: does the bark peel in long ribbons?
+Grip in hard furrows?
+Shed cleanly to smooth white?
+Where botanical terms do appear they're explained in context or in the concise glossary.
+Some species can still be tricky — even eucalypt gurus will testify to that — but you don't need a science background to get started, have fun, and successfully identify trees.

 Does the guide cover my suburb?